Racing Past >> Articles >> Profile >> Roger Bannister

 Roger Bannister’s name is synonymous with the four-minute mile.
 Why was he the first to break through this psychological and symmetric athletic barrier of four laps at a minute each?
 There were certainly some before him who were physically capable of running a mile under four minutes.
 Of course conditions had to be right and there had to be some pace-making help, but there also had to be the strong belief that it was possible.
 This strong belief was surely lacking in some of the early attempts—by the likes of Andersson, Haeg, Santee and Landy.
 That the four-minute mile was a psychological barrier can be seen in the veritable avalanche of sub-fours in the years immediately after Bannister’s epic run.

-There is no doubt that Bannister was a singularly gifted runner.
-He won a junior cross-country race at the age of 12 on the training of two 2 1/2 mile runs a week.
-Bannister wrote of his achievement: “I am sure that I was not a better runner than the others, in the sense of having more innate ability.
+There is no doubt that Bannister was a gifted runner.
+He won a junior cross-country race at the age of 12 on the training of two 2.5-mile runs a week.
+Bannister modestly denied he had specialtalent as a schoolboy: “I am sure that I was not a better runner than the others, in the sense of having more innate ability.
 I just knew I had to win for the sake of peace.”
 (First Four Minutes, 32) This “peace” was what he needed among his peers so that he could work at the things that interested him, especially school work.
 He was then moved to a London school where there was no running at all.
 However, Bannister continued to develop stamina through long bike rides.

 |Running in Oxford colourswhen 20.|